rolandjansky/athena/PhysicsAnalysis/AnalysisCommon/AssociationUtils/README.rst

 * **Boosted** - for analyses with boosted leptons and jets.
 * **Boosted+Heavy-flavor** - for analyses with both HF jets and boosted objects.

+See the above slides for a good summary of these working points.
+There are some variations on the above which favor leptons or photons more, but I won't cover those details here.

 For a quick example of how to use the tools with the configuration helper code in RootCore, take a look at the tester executable: